Stickman008/neural-networks-from-scratch/README.md

-Create neural networks from scratch using only numpy.
+Create neural networks from scratch in python using only numpy.

 # Reference
 Neural Networks from Scratch in Python [Harrison Kinsley & Daniel Kukieła]